 I Died Unexpectedly.
 Can My Family Access My Crypto?

-The harsh truth about crypto inheritance — and the one wallet that actually makes it easy to solve.
+The harsh truth about crypto inheritance and the one wallet that actually makes it easy to solve.

 Why Crypto Is Different From Every Other Asset You Own

 When someone dies and leaves behind a bank account, stocks, or a house, there is a process.
-You obtain a death certificate, contact the institution, present the required documents, and the institution eventually transfers the assets to the rightful heirs.
+You obtain a death certificate, contact the institution, present the required documents, and the institution eventually transfers the assets to the rightful heir.
 It takes time, but there is a path.

-Credible analysts, including Chainalysis, estimate that roughly 2.3 to 3.7 million Bitcoins have been permanently lost as of 2025.
+Chainalysis estimates that roughly 2.3 to 3.7 million Bitcoins have been permanently lost as of 2025.
 Inheritance failures are one of the main reasons this happens.
 The assets sit there, visible on the blockchain forever, while the access is gone for good.

 One estate-planning attorney described the problem plainly: tens of millions of dollars in crypto have been lost to heirs simply because they didn't know the deceased's private keys.
-The situation is only getting bigger; about 21% of American adults, roughly 55 million people, now own cryptocurrency.
+The situation is only getting dire; about 21% of American adults, roughly 55 million people, now own cryptocurrency.
 Most of them have no inheritance plan.

 What Happens to Your Crypto When You Die?